IfatNeumann/tic-tac-toe-phases/README.md

 [Phase 1](https://tic-tac-toe-phase-1.netlify.app/): In phase 1, clicking the Start Game button will create a 3x3 board, and clicking the cells will mark them with X and O. X's and O's moves aren't saved.

+[Phase 2](https://tic-tac-toe-phase-2.netlify.app/): In phase 2, X's and O's moves are saved, but there is no check for winning patterns.